inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 Spark can handle both batch and streaming data processing.
 Spark processes continuous data by breaking it down into a sequence of small batch jobs.

 #### WHEN TO USE SPARK
+- Data Stored in a Data Lake: Spark is compatible with distributed file systems like HDFS, S3, and GCS, enabling seamless integration with data stored in these environments.
 - Large Amounts of Data: Spark is suitable for processing large volumes of data efficiently due to its distributed computing capabilities.
-- Data Stored in a Data Lake: Spark is compatible with distributed file systems like HDFS, S3, and GCS, enabling seamless integration with data stored in these environments.
-- Complex Transformations Needed: Spark supports multiple programming languages including Java, Scala, Python, and R. These are well-suited for handling complex transformations, implementing unit tests, and applying machine learning models, etc.
+- Complex Transformations Needed: Spark supports multiple programming languages including Java, Scala, Python, and R. These are well-suited for handling complex transformations, implementing unit tests, training and applying machine learning models, etc.

+Note: If you can express your jobs in SQL only then it is recommended to use another tool like Presto or Athena or simply work with materialized tables in BigQuery.
+You can also use these tools to handle all the SQL preprocessing and then pass the data to Spark for the more complex transformations.

 #### APACHE SPARK COMPONENTS
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/bca3c2f0-ba69-4c40-9fa4-c0bd1d1784ce" width = "500" height="auto">